-Performance Analysis of New Hybrid Beams
+Performance Analysis of Hybrid Beams

-This work is published as a dissertation sample and a free dissertation example
+This work is published as a dissertation sample and a free dissertation example that deals with the Performance Analysis of Hybrid Beams

 Worldwide developments in civil engineering construction have created the need for new construction materials to support the structural progress, particularly in the case of severe construction requirements like large span girders or high-rise buildings.
 One of the objectives for the construction industry is the design of light-weight flexural elements with high capacity and high resistance to corrosion.
 The outstanding engineering properties of the new materials, mainly their high strength-to-weight ratios and high resistance to corrosion, can change much in the construction and rehabilitation of infrastructure.
 The demonstrated superior characteristics of new materials such as Fibre Reinforced Polymers (FRP), and Ultra High Performance Concrete (UHPC), have shown that these materials will play an important role in future civil engineering projects.